chatox/networks-science-course/practicum/ps06_networkx_centrality.md

 # Practice Session 06: NetworkX and centrality

-In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package for running network algorithms.
+In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package.

 # 0. Reading and drawing in NetworkX